Banner Pilot: History

 In late 2007 and early 2008, the band recorded their Go-Kart Records debut full length, Resignation Day.
 Mike left the band to return to school and Corey was recruited as a replacement for their summer West Coast tour.

 In April, 2009, Banner Pilot was signed to Fat Wreck Chords.
 Their first album for the label, titled Collapser was released on September 1, 2009.
 Shortly after they embarked on an East Coast tour in support of the album with labelmates Dead to Me and Teenage Bottlerocket that included an appearance at The Fest in Gainesville, Florida.

 Fat Wreck Chords also released a remixed and remastered version of the band's first album, Resignation Day in 2010.

 In April, 2010, the band did a European tour, which included a stop at Groezrock, an annual music festival in Belgium.

 In July, 2013, it was announced that the band had written 13 new songs and were working on a 14th for an upcoming album, which would feature 11 or 12 of the best songs.
 The group's next album, Souvenir, was eventually released in April 2014.

+In April 2025, they were announced as one of the supporting bands for The Fest in Gainesville, Florida.